FoalTS/foal/docs/tutorials/multi-user-todo-list/5-auth-controllers-and-hooks.md

 ## Login Controllers

 The next step is to create a controller that logs the users in or out and redirects them after the operation succeeds or fails.
-It has two routes `/login` and `/logout`.
+It needs two routes `/login` and `/logout`.

 You could do it by yourself, implementing your own route handlers, but this would be a tedious work.
 Hopefully, FoalTS has a special controller, the `LoginController`, which takes care of that for you.